 Color depth is the number of bits of information used to tell a pixel which color to display.
-10-bit color depth means a TV uses 10 bits for all three subpixels of each pixel, compared to the standard 8 bits.
-This allows 10-bit to specifically display many more colors: 1.07 billion versus 16.7 million on 8-bit TVs can display 2^(8*3) colors (16.7 million colors), versus 10-bit’s 2^(10*3) (1.07 billion colors).
-The images below provide an idea of what difference this makes.
+10-bit color depth means a TV uses 10 bits for all three subpixels of each pixel (red, green, and blue), compared to the standard 8 bits.
+This allows 10-bit to specifically display many more colors: 1.07 billion versus 16.7 million on 8-bit TVs.
+Nearly every 4k TV now accepts 10-bit signals, and the only 8-bit TVs we've tested under our latest test bench are 720p or 1080p displays.

 Therefore, if you see lots of banding in a gradient, it means one of three things:

-With a high bit-depth signal played on a TV that supports it (and minimal processing enabled), more information is being used to determine which colors are displayed.
-This allows the TV to differentiate between similar colors more easily, and thereby minimize banding.
+With a high bit-depth signal played on a TV that supports it, more information is used to determine which colors are displayed.
+This allows the TV to differentiate between similar colors more easily and thereby minimize banding.

 There are two kinds of dithering, both of which can simulate the reproduction of colors:

 With good dithering, the result can look very much like higher bit-depth, and many TVs use this process to smooth out gradients onscreen.
-8-bit TVs can use dithering to generate a picture that looks very much like it has 10-bit color depth.
+8-bit TVs can use dithering to generate a picture that looks very much like it has a 10-bit color depth.
 However, it's not common for modern 4k TVs to use this technique as we see it more often on monitors.

 The TV needs to be able to accept true 10-bit signals from the source for a more detailed color.
 For minimal banding with TVs, you must watch a 10-bit media source on a 10-bit TV.
-When watching HDR media from an external device, like a UHD Blu-ray player, you should also make sure that the enhanced signal format setting is enabled for the input in question.
-Leaving this disabled will result in banding.
+When watching HDR media from an external device, like a UHD Blu-ray player, you should also make sure that the enhanced signal format setting on the TV is enabled for the input in question.
+Leaving this disabled may result in banding.

 If you have met these steps and still see banding, try disabling any processing features that are enabled.
-Things like ‘Dynamic Contrast,’ and 2 pt./10 pt. white calibration settings can result in banding in the image.
+Things like ‘Dynamic Contrast’ and white calibration settings can result in banding in the image.
 If you still see banding after trying different settings, it means the TV has gradient handling issues and there's not much you can do about it.